‘DWTS’s’ Peta Murgatroyd Misses Show Due To ‘Scary’ Illness That Left Her Unable To Walk

 “KANSAS CITY You guys were incredible tonight!”
 Peta wrote in the caption of the snap showing the group having fun on stage together.
 “It felt so good to be back on stage.”

-Murgatroyd then added a strong arm emoji to her message, suggesting that she’s now healthy again and feeling a whole lot stronger that she did the night prior.
+Murgatroyd then added a strong arm emoji to her message, suggesting that she’s now healthy again and feeling a whole lot stronger than she did the night prior.

 Peta’s return to the stage comes shortly after the star suggested that she may not return to Dancing with the Stars as a professional dancer, as she revealed back in November following the Season 25 finale that her contract had officially expired.